 - Prevailed at trial under Section 4 of the Federal Arbitration Act so as to require arbitration of claims asserted against national telecommunications provider.

-Mike was quoted in a Law360 article titled, “8th Circ.
+Michael was quoted in a Law360 article titled, “8th Circ.
 Boosts TCPA Class Cert.
 Bids In Medtox Ruling.”
 He commented on the Eighth Circuit’s recent ruling reversing a district court’s rejection of a bid to certify a class of more than 3,200 potential plaintiffs who had allegedly received an unwanted single-page fax from the defendant.

 - Harvard Law School, J.D., 1988, cum laude